demjhonsilver/embedrax/README.md

 ```

 ## Embed-css

+Make sure your default `index.css` or `app.css` are not conflict, if you notice your css videos are not working properly.

+---
+Try to clear your existing css like `index.css` or `app.css` affected in React, Vue, Svelte and Angular.
+See if it's working now.
+Then RESTORE the original `index.css` or `app.css` codes.

 You can add your own css set-up: <!-- You can rename, change color, resize, positioning etc. -->